alexandercoulter/fastfrechet/paper.md

 bounds as input, and fitted responses correspondingly violate the zero lower bound; `frechet` solutions only approximately satisfy the lower bound.
 The `Tucker` materials implementation finds numerically accurate solutions, but `fastfrechet` accomplishes this in a fraction the time.
+Applying support constraints *post hoc*, the solutions from `WRI` and `frechet` solutions remain sub-optimal minimizers of the Fréchet regression objective function.
+(See the accompanying `performanceExample-fastfrechet` vignette.)

 ### The Variable Selection Problem